modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-9-sect-3.md

 $n= \frac{V}{v}=\frac{1}{1-(\frac{ν_0}{ν})^2}$

-“A <code> <<group velocity>> </code> corresponds to this <<law of dispersion>>.
+“A  <pre><<group velocity>></pre> corresponds to this <<law of dispersion>>.
 You will be aware that the group velocity is the velocity of the resultant amplitude of a group of waves of very close frequencies.
 Lord Rayleigh showed that this velocity $U$ satisfies equation:”

 $\frac{1}{U}=  \frac{δ(nν)}{δν}$